wp-plugins/rvg-optimize-database/readme.txt

 == Frequently Asked Questions ==

 = How can I change the settings of this plugin? =
-* WP Admin Panel &raquo; Settings &raquo; Optimize DB Options'.
-There you can define the maximum number of - most recent - revisions you want to keep per post or page and some more options.
+* WP Admin Panel &raquo; Settings &raquo; Optimize DB Settings'.
+There you can define the maximum number of - most recent - revisions you want to keep per post or page and some more settings.

 = How do I run this plugin? =
 * WP Admin Panel &raquo; Tools &raquo; Optimize Database.
 Then click the 'Start Optimization'-button.